This functionality is currently available only on Onshape's browser platform.

 To locate items from your Instances list in your model, click the item name in the Instances list and the selected item is highlighted in the model.
 Concurrently, in the BOM table, the associated item row is highlighted and scrolls into focus.
 Alternately, click the item name in the BOM table, and the selected item is highlighted in the model and Instances list.

-If you have automatic part numbering turned on in the Release management settings, in a BOM you can:
+If you have automatic part numbering turned on in the Numbering schemes settings, in a BOM you can:

-- Click the Add column drop down and select a property to insert from the list of properties.
-Additional columns are added at the far right side of the table.
+1. Click the Add column drop down and select a property to insert from the list.
+Additional columns are inserted at the far right side of the table.

 The Vendor cell with a value in a BOM table: